Arc Flash Training Requirements 101

 What is Arc Flash Training?

-Arc flash training is OSHA-reqiured training for qualified workers who may be exposed to arc flash hazards.
+Arc flash training is OSHA-required training for qualified workers who may be exposed to arc flash hazards.
 The purpose of this training is to ensure these workers can recognize arc flash hazards and apply safe work practices when working around energized equipment.

 The goal of arc flash training is straightforward: